noyo0/pands-project/ReadMe.md

 ### Datasource:

-**iris.data** and **iris.names** files downloaded from https://archive.ics.uci.edu/ml/datasets/iris in a comma-separated value file format
+Source files downloaded from https://archive.ics.uci.edu/ml/datasets/iris The source file **iris.data** is in a comma-separated value file format without headers, **iris.names** is a brief description of the dataset which contains information regarding the headers for the data.

 ### Reading in data
 Data will be analysed using mainly Pandas which is a popular data analysis library in Python that provides user-friendly data structures and data analysis tools.
 The comma separated value file is converted to Pandas DataFrame which is a two-dimensional table with labelled columns and rows, similar to a spreadsheet. (ref: https://towardsdatascience.com/a-python-pandas-introduction-to-excel-users-1696d65604f6)

-Iris flower measurement values are imported from **iris.data**, header lables added manually from **iris.names** and the two combined into a pandas dataframe. <br>
+Iris flower measurement values are imported from **iris.data**, header lables added manually from the data description in **iris.names** and the two combined into a pandas dataframe. <br>

 ### Data validation and structure
 #### (Program menu: 1.)